VMFA-115: Global War on Terrorism

 From March to September 2020, VMFA-115 deployed to MCAS Iwakuni, Japan enduring severe operational restraints due to the COVID-19 epidemic.

 In December 2021, the squadron was deployed on short notice to Prince Sultan Air Base Saudi Arabia to reinforce CENTCOM objectives.
 The squadron was extended from the original 45 day dynamic force employment program through March 2022.
 During this time the Silver Eagles flew in support of Operation INHERENT RESOLVE, while supporting regional partnership and deterrence efforts.

 From March to October 2023, VMFA-115 executed their last deployment as an F/A-18 squadron, deploying with seven F/A-18Cs and five F/A-18Ds.
 On 9 November 2023, the squadron deactivated from MAG-31 with plans to reactivate at MCAS Cherry Point as an F-35C squadron under MAG-14 in the coming few years.

+In July 2026, VMFA-115 completed its first flight in the F-35C at MCAS Cherry Point.
+The squadron is preparing for activation later this year.